 By making production more resilient to climate change, promoting better use of agro-chemicals, limited water use and better crop management, and taking the needs of women and youth into account, future generations will also benefit.

-Read a detailed account of our results in our Annual Report 2017 here.
+Read a detailed account of the results in our Annual Report 2017.